 If you would like to discover how to overcome a panic attack, take a look at this short video.
 You will find a transcript of the video below.
-For information about how I help people reduce anxiety and panic attacks, click here.
+For information about how I help people reduce anxiety and panic attacks in North West London, click here.

 Welcome to this video in which we will talk about how to overcome a panic attack.
 Before we get to that, let’s discuss exactly what is a panic attack.